murraycadzow/wrangling-genomics/_episodes/08-changes.md

 Let's save our changes:

 ~~~
-$ git commit -m "Discuss concerns about Mars' climate for Mummy"
+$ git commit -m "notes on how to add"
 ~~~
 {: .language-bash}

 ~~~
-[master 005937f] Discuss concerns about Mars' climate for Mummy
+[master 005937f] note on how to add
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}